Three options to resolve tax debt

 Option 3: File for bankruptcy

 If you have a variety of tax and consumer debts that you cannot fulfill, bankruptcy might be the best option.
-Depending on the facts of your case and the type of bankruptcy you file, you can find a way to either pay tax debts or make them more manageable.
+Depending on the facts of your case and the type of bankruptcy you file, you can find a way to either pay tax debt or make it more manageable.
 Your lawyer can help you understand the possible outcomes of filing for bankruptcy.